SHAID10/SHAID10/README.md

 - 🎓 Computer Science Student
 - 💻 Passionate about **IT works, Web Development, Gaming**
 - 🎯 Goal: **Become a legend**
 - ⚡ I love building real-world projects
+- if you know you know

 ## ⚡ My Tech stacks